About UsFlorida StatutesFlorida Point SystemTicket AttorneysFlorida Clerks of CourtFlorida DMVHS (DMV)Traffic SchoolsContact Attorney

 Whether or not you were at fault in the auto accident you have certain legal rights that you should consult with a personal injury attorney about.
 It is important to remember that just because you got a traffic ticket it doesn't mean that you are legally at fault for the auto accident.

 If you were injured in a car accident even if you were at fault, you may qualify for a minimum of $10,000 in Personal Injury Protection (PIP).
 PIP insurance pays 80% of any medical expenses that are incurred by you as a result of an accident, and pays 60% of your wage loss as a result of an accident.
+However, if you do not seek medical treatment within 14 days following a car accident, it will be harder for you to obtain full medical benefits.

 If you were not at fault, you should contact a Florida personal injury lawyer to help you evaluate you case and assist you with your claim.
 Your attorney can deal with the insurance companies to help you obtain additional compensation for medical bills, property damage, lost wages, and more.